Modernly designed loft bathroom in Blackwell

 Mansard loft conversions are suitable for the majority of house types, consisting of terraced, semi-detached and detached houses.

 For the majority of loft conversions, planning approval is not required.
 That’s because they generally fall under your permitted development rights.
-That said, you will require to get planning approval if your plannings surpass specific limits and conditions, such as extending or changing the roofing system area beyond its current limits.
+That stated, you will require to get planning approval if your plannings surpass specific limits and conditions, such as extending or changing the roofing system area beyond its current limits.

 How long does a Loft Conversion in Blackwell take?